 In order to accomplish the objective of providing excellent service while maintaining the employee benefit of additional time off throughout most of the summer, staff will be provided flexible time-off options to be coordinated within their respective areas.

 All university offices are expected to be open for regular business hours.
 Offices are to follow their regular business schedule, on a reduced staff basis if appropriate.

 Department heads are encouraged to work within their areas to develop the work and time-off schedule that best meets the needs of the office and, to the greatest extent possible, the time-off preferences of each employee.

 Full-time staff (1.0 annual FTE, 40 hrs/wk) in a “with benefits” status will be eligible to receive 40 hours (or 5 days) of paid time off during the summer months.
-Part-time staff (.5 through .99 FTE) regularly scheduled to work in June, July or August in a “with benefits” status are eligible for this benefit on a prorated basis.
+Part-time staff (between .5 and .99 FTE) regularly scheduled to work in June, July or August in a “with benefits” status are also eligible for this benefit on a prorated basis.

 Summer Flex Usage

 All summer scheduled time off should be reported on your time sheet.
 If you are nonexempt hourly, you will report your summer hours online choosing “Summer Flex For Hourly.”
 Exempt salaried employees will report their summer hours online choosing “Summer Flex For Salaried.”
 When vacation time is combined with summer flex in order to take a day away from work, the number of hours of each should be reported.
 For example, a full-time employee who takes a day off might report 4 hours of vacation time and 4 hours summer flex time off.